PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 }
 ```

 This message makes the stage move up by 0.26 mm.
-Speed is optional.

 **Authorized values for `move` action (on `actuator/focus` topic):**